 - Create a function for users to bookmark stories to read later

-If you don’t want to build your Apple News clone from scratch, you can purchase one of the templates made by our community members.
-Some similar templates include:
+If you don’t want to build your news app idea from scratch, you can purchase a news app template made by our community members.
+One such template is News Aggregator Like Digg by Rapid Dev.

 Bubble can help you build a news app or any other product you choose!
-It’s never been easier to build something incredible without having to code.
+It’s never been easier to create apps and build something incredible without having to code.

 Ready to join the no-code movement?
 Register your free account here and get started today.

-If you’d like additional help when building your product, our thriving community forum is a great place to source actionable advice and resources.
+If you’d like additional help with your app development, our thriving community forum is a great place to source actionable advice and resources.
 Any maker is also encouraged to ask questions within the community to help streamline their no-code journey.